Rosen Stefanov

-Rosen Stefanov (Росен Стефанов; born 10 October 2002) is a Bulgarian professional footballer who plays as a centre back for Cherno More Varna.
+Rosen Stefanov (Росен Стефанов; born 10 October 2002) is a Bulgarian professional footballer who plays as a centre-back for Second League club Fratria.

 Career

 Born in Silistra, Stefanov began playing football for local club Dorostol, before joined Cherno More at the age of ten.
 Having come up through Cherno More's academy, in July 2021 he signed his first professional contract with the club.

 Stefanov made his first-team debut on 4 April 2022 against Botev Vratsa.
 In August 2023, he extended his contract for two more years, until 2025.
+On 17 June 2026 it was announced his contract is ending and it will not be resigned, leaving the club after 14 years.

+On 22 June 2026 he was announced at Fratria, signing a contract for 2 years.